 The only time my botox went slightly wrong was when I didn’t remind the injector what I wanted to achieve.
 And he was normally a good Botox doctor.

 Never go to any clinic where you don’t actually meet the person who will be working on you.

 You must meet the person who is working on your face.
+No exceptions.

 Other red flags, I once enquired about botox from a surgeon who didn’t touch or look at my face once in the consultation (he didn’t get the job).

 Be wary of anyone who rushes you into an appointment, tries to force you into having more done than you planned (without clearly explaining why they think it’s a better option).